Transfer-Entropy-Regularized Markov Decision Processes: Introduction

-In this paper, we consider the mathematical framework of transfer-entropy-regularized Markov Decision Process (TERMDP), in which we seek a causal decision-making policy that minimizes the weighted sum of the classical state-dependent cost and the cost associated with transfer entropy from the state to the control actions.
-In contrast to the standard MDP formulation \cite{puterman2014markov}, TERMDP penalizes information flow from the underlying state random process to the control random process.
-Consequently, TERMDP promotes ``information-frugal'' decision policies, thereby allowing control actions taken by the decision-maker to be statistically less dependent on underlying Markovian dynamics.
-This is often a favorable property in various real-time decision-making scenarios in which information acquisition, processing, and transmission are costly operations for the decision-maker.
+In contrast to the standard MDP \cite{puterman2014markov}, TERMDP penalizes the information flow from the underlying state random process to the control random process.
+Consequently, TERMDP promotes ``information-frugal'' decision policies, under which control actions tend to be statistically less dependent on the underlying Markovian state dynamics.
+This is often a favorable property in various real-time decision-making scenarios (for both humans and robots) in which information acquisition, processing, and transmission are costly operations.
+Therefore, it is expected that TERMDP plays major roles in broader contexts beyond the aforementioned applications, although the interpretations of transfer entropy in each application must be carefully discussed.

-Our own interest in TERMDP stemmed from causal \cite{neuhoff1982} and zero-delay \cite{gorbunov1973nonanticipatory, tatikonda2004, derpich2012, tanaka2014semidefinite} source coding problems and their applications to networked control systems \cite{tatikonda2004, silva2011framework, extendedversion}.
-To our knowledge, directed information was first used in the rate-distortion problem in \cite{weissman2003} and \cite{venkataramanan2007source} in the context of competitive prediction and rate-distortion with feedforward, respectively.
-Directed information appeared in networked control systems theory in \cite{elia2004bode, silva2011framework, yuksel2012characterization, zaidi2014stabilization}.
-A rate-distortion problem with feedback from the reproduction to the source and with minimum directed information was first formulated in \cite{charalambous2014optimization} and \cite{stavrou2015information}.
-The problem formulated in \cite{charalambous2014optimization} and \cite{stavrou2015information} is fairly general and includes as special cases TERMDP and other information-constrained optimal control problems considered in the past (e.g., LQG control with directed information cost \cite{tanaka2015lqg}).
-However, algorithms for solving TERMDP, which is the focus of this paper, have not been studied in the literature.